Lifespan Respite TA and Resource Center

 Share this page:

 Meeting the Respite Needs of the Nation’s Family Caregivers

 Lifespan Respite is defined in the Lifespan Respite Care Act as "coordinated systems of community-based respite for family caregivers of children or adults regardless of special need."

-Since the Lifespan Respite Care program was first funded in 2009, the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services has funded thirty-nine states and the District of Columbia to establish or enhance Statewide Lifespan Respite systems; provide planned and emergency respite care; recruit and train respite workers and volunteers; and connect family caregivers to respite information and services.
+Since the Lifespan Respite Care program was first funded in 2009, the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services has funded thirty-eight states and the District of Columbia to establish or enhance Statewide Lifespan Respite systems; provide planned and emergency respite care; recruit and train respite workers and volunteers; and connect family caregivers to respite information and services.
 Read more about the Lifespan Respite Care Program.